 Unfortunately, mental health is not discussed in a very positive light in our culture leading many people to feel ashamed of having difficulties.
 I work to address this shame in addition to any other problems you may be experiencing.

-My clients are individuals, families, and relationships experiencing depression, addiction, anxiety, borderline personality disorder, bipolar moods, infidelity, anger, violence, trauma, and social injustice.
-As a social-justice therapist I work to reduce social problems that have a negative influence on my clients.
+My clients are individuals, families, and relationships experiencing depression, addiction, anxiety, high sensitivity, borderline personality disorder, bipolar moods, infidelity, anger, violence, trauma, and social injustice.
+As a social-justice therapist, I work to reduce social problems that have a negative influence on my clients.
 You are not alone.

 Lindsey Boes, MS, LMFT